Spring 2021 Academic Information

 As always, we are committed to providing all of our students with the excellent, personalized educational experience that you have come to expect from UM.
 Our faculty are exceptional teachers, dedicated to the success of our students.

-By the beginning of fall, more than 220 (close to 100 percent) of our full-time and part-time faculty are expected to have completed mandatory training in distance education.
-Additionally, we will have 14 full-time faculty who are Quality Matters certified in distance education, which is considered the gold standard in our industry, and two additional full-time faculty members will begin the certification process in the fall.
+By the beginning of spring, more than 220 (close to 100 percent) of our full-time and part-time faculty are expected to have completed mandatory training in distance education.
+Additionally, we will have 14 full-time faculty who are Quality Matters certified in distance education, which is considered the gold standard in our industry, and two additional full-time faculty members will begin the certification process in the spring.
 We will continue to develop and provide our faculty with quality resources to assist in their delivery of high quality distance education.

 Instructional and Learning Spaces